lostpebble/pullstate/docs/async-post-action-hook.md

 This is useful for updating our app's state (mostly concerning views, organising action results into specific store state that's in the current app's focus) in a consistent manner after actions, whether we hit the cache or directly ran them for the first time.

+Be sure to check out the [async hooks flow diagram](async-hooks-overview.md#async-hooks-flow-diagram) to understand better where this hook fits in.

 Let's quickly look at our previously explored **naive** example from [Creating an Async Action](async-actions-creating.md):

 **DO NOT DO THIS!**